Bioinspired living skin for architecture

 1. The integration of active ingredients

-2. Modelling of optimal and long-lasting nutrient sources compatible with the enzymatic profile of selected fungal strains
+2. Modelling of optimal and long-lasting nutrient sources compatible with the enzymatic profile of selected fungal strains.

 Biofilm Design

-We will design and create technically applicable, controlled, and optimized biofilm built by the yeast-like ubiquitous and widespread oligotroph fungus, Aureobasidium pullulans.
-This biofilm will effectively protect the surfaces of:
+We will design and create a technically applicable, controlled, and optimized biofilm built by the yeast-like ubiquitous and widespread oligotroph fungus, Aureobasidium pullulans.
+This biofilm will effectively protect the surfaces of biomaterials, concrete, plastics, and metals, among others, assuring optimal service life performance and remarkable functionalities including self-healing and bioremediation.

 Conclusion